rstinejr/SimpleDotNetSQLite/README.md

 # Creating the Database

-To create the tables defined in DemoDB.sql, enter
+To create the tables defined in DdlForDemo.sql, enter

 ```
     sqlite3 demo.db < DdlForDemo.sql